TritonDataCenter/rfd/rfd/0058/README.md

 of performance.
 For NAPI to backfill the `cn_uuid` onto old NICs, NAPI would have to do a scan over all of the NICs in the DC, lookup what CN it's associated VM is on (by making a request to VMAPI), and set the `cn_uuid` property of the NIC to the value of the CN's UUID.
-This first performance problem is that NAPI is single threaded, and having NAPI do a whole lot of work would introduce long latencies to requests that operators and other APIs make to NAPI.
-This can be mitigated by running this logic in a workflow.
-Workflow will execute the job in its own process, asynchronously.
-But the job itself would be single threaded, and long-running.
-The backfill workflow would need to be initiated either periodically or every time NAPI starts up, because (a) we can potentially have multiple instances of NAPI at different versions and (b) we can potentially downgrade NAPI.
-No matter what we do, putting NAPI in charge of backfilling the `cn_uuid` property, would put more load on the workflow container, the head-node's CPUs, and on VMAPI.
-Therefore, net-agent is the optimal place to put this functionality (see the Backfill section below), as that would put no extra load on any of our services on the head node, and would allow the backfill process to scale with the number of CNs.
+The root of the problem of putting NAPI in charge of backfilling the `cn_uuid` property would put more load on the head-node's CPUs, its VNICs, and on VMAPI.
+Net-agent is the optimal place to put this functionality (see the Backfill section below), as that would put no extra load on any of our services on the head node, and would allow part of the backfill process to scale with the number of CNs.

 Another example in which a component's behavior may put the system in an inconsistent state, is when a component creates a NIC (the default state is